apathetic-tools/snippets/docs/astro-starlight/topics-astro-docs-theme/README.md

 Our example does so methodically so that you can more easily copy-paste verbatim from the source files into the overrides if something changes upstream.

 > [!NOTE]
 > If you prefer all the classes merged into a single set of element modifications, see our [merged sidebar-topics-overrides.css](assets/sidebar-topics-overrides-merged.css) example instead.
-It is much shorter but may be more difficult to maintain over a long period of time.
+It is much shorter but may be more difficult to maintain over long periods of time.

 `src/styles/sidebar-topics-overrides.css`
 ```css